kakha13/sample-Android-Widgets/README.md

+# Updated and Modified for Nativescript Core 7
 # Steps to create an [Android App Widget](http://developer.android.com/guide/topics/appwidgets/index.html#MetaData) in NativeScript

 * Create an android layout for your widget and place it in `platforms/android/src/main/res/layout`.
 Make sure to follow the [official guidelines](http://developer.android.com/guide/practices/ui_guidelines/widget_design.html) as not all views are supported.